raghavgarg1257/social-cops-app/README.md

 git clone git@github.com:raghavgarg1257/social-cops-app.git
 cd social-cops-app
 cp .env.example .env
-nano .env # optional, you can set port and jwt secret npm install npm start # the server will be started and link will be printed in the terminal
+nano .env # optional, you can set port and jwt secret and sentry dns for logging errors npm install npm start # the server will be started and link will be printed in the terminal
 ```

 ## Usage (available routes)
-The routes can be tested using [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en).
+The routes can be tested using [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) or you can use [Swagger Docs](https://github.com/raghavgarg1257/social-cops-app/tree/master/swagger-docs-server).

 **Note** - to use protected routes an extra header needs to be added in request of format like:
 ```